singhpreet89/Extract_Zip_Rar_7z/README.md

 ```bash
 pip install rarfile
 ```
-3. RAR file compression and uncompression is not directly possible with the [rarfile](https://rarfile.readthedocs.io/en/latest/api.html) library and requires additional downloads depending on the Operating System.
+3. RAR file Compression and Decompression is not directly supported by the [rarfile](https://rarfile.readthedocs.io/en/latest/api.html) library and requires additional downloads depending on the Operating System.

-- **For Windows:** Install [WinRAR](https://www.win-rar.com) (Either 32bit or 64bit). he PATH for WinRAR is already provided inside the constructor of ***"extract.py"*** which should suffice most of the Windows users.
-Unless you have installed the 32-bit WinRAR on the 64-bit Windows Operating System, in this case, change the value of UNRAR_PATH in ***"extract.py"*** as follows:
+- **For Windows:** Install [WinRAR](https://www.win-rar.com) (Either 32bit or 64bit).
+The PATH for WinRAR is already provided inside the constructor of ***"extract.py"*** which should suffice most of the Windows users.
+Unless you have installed the 32-bit WinRAR on the 64-bit Windows Operating System.
+In this case, change the value of UNRAR_PATH in ***"extract.py"*** as follows:

 ```python
 self.UNRAR_PATH = 'C:\\Program Files (x86)\\WinRAR\\UnRAR.exe'